Devices, Browsers, Software, & Apps

 Devices

-• You cannot use a smartphone for all course related items.
-A smartphone is a good secondary device to check email, announcements, and grades.
+• You cannot use mobile devices or tablets for all course related items.
+These are good secondary devices used to check email, announcements, and grades.
+However, depending on the courseware publisher, you may not have access to the online assignments.

 • When taking an online test, it is important to have a stable connection.
 Wired connections are better than wireless.